straz/artificialtrust/_articles/pollution.md

 <!-- end_excerpt -->

 We rely on true signals for civic discourse, law enforcement, healthcare, and commerce.
-Mimicry and camouflage corrupts these true signals.
+Mimicry and camouflage corrupt these true signals.
 A world where these true signals are corrupted cheaply, easily, and at scale is very, very unsafe.